Krashberry/exam1/docs/pull_request_template.md

-HEADER 2 - Proposed changes
+## Proposed changes <br>
-LINE BREAK

-HEADER 2 - Link to Product Tracker
+## Link to Product Tracker

-ITALICS - This will be a link to the issue you are specifically tasked with resolving.
+_This will be a link to the issue you are specifically tasked with resolving._

-HEADER 2 - Link to Figma/Zeplin
+## Link to Figma/Zeplin

-ITALICS - This will be a link to the map or design behind the change decisions.
+_This will be a link to the map or design behind the change decisions._

-HEADER 2 - Types of changes
+## Types of changes

-ITALICS - What types of changes does your code introduce to Periodikal?
+_What types of changes does your code introduce to Periodikal?_

 _Put an `x` in the boxes that apply_